Question

 Cash ratio provides information about liquidity and total debt ratio determines the solvency of a business.
 The cash ratio is a liquidity metric that indicates a company’s capacity to pay off short-term debt obligations and current liabilities with its cash and cash equivalents.
 Cash Ratio = Cash and cash equivalents/current liabilities Total Debt ratio is also known as the Debt to Asset ratio.
 Is a leverage ratio that indicates the percentage of assets that are being financed with debt.
 The higher the ratio, the greater the degree of leverage and financial risk.
 Total debt Ratio = total debt/total assets

-Which of the following steps were taken during the Liberalisation process in India?
+Which of the following formulates the Fiscal policy in India?